 To skip the unverification process when uploading a file, you can use the skip_unverification flag.

 To activate proofreading for a language, simply activate “Unverify new translations” within the “Proofreading” tab in your language settings.

 If you also want to mark updated translations as unverified by default, you can also activate the “Unverify updated translations”.

-With proofreading activated, all new (or updated) translations in that language will be marked as “unverified” which indicates manual verification is necessary.
+With review activated, all new (or updated) translations in that language will be marked as “unverified” which indicates manual verification is necessary.

 This can be used to let developers introduce new keys to your project that contain a first draft as content in your default locale which shows the editor in your team that the text still needs to be refined.

 It is also useful if you want to make sure translations in a certain language are always verified by a senior project manager/translator.

 To verify a translation, simply filter for “Unverified translations” in the editor and verify each translation with a single click.
 The progress bar on the language overview and the project report will tell you when all translations are verified.

 Why are there unverified translations in my language file?

 We believe it is more important to release/deploy a translation that is not perfect over not releasing a translation at all (and thus displaying a translation your user cannot understand or - even worse - a placeholder).